Retox (band): YPLL (2012–2013)

 In 2013, Retox announced that they signed to Brett Gurewitz's Epitaph Records for their second studio album.
 Pearson previously worked with Epitaph to release two releases from The Locust and Heaven's Pregnant Teens in 2006 from his former band Some Girls.
 Retox released YPLL through the label on May 7, 2013.
 Prior to the release of the album, founding drummer Serbian left and was replaced by Brian Evans.
 For YPLL, Retox focused more on simpler song structures and guitar riffs, and featured a guest appearance from Nick Zinner on the track "Congratulations, You Are Good Enough".

-Beneath California (2014–present)
+Beneath California (2014–2020)

 The band closed out 2014 with a split EP with Narrows.
 The EP was released through Pearson's own Three One G label and featured two tracks: the exclusive song "Fascination Street" and "This Should Hurt a Little Bit", which would appear on the band's following studio album.
 Retox released its third studio album titled Beneath California on February 10, 2015, again through Epitaph.
 In support of Beneath California, Retox toured North America February–March 2015 with Whores.